FarFromLittle/Questline/README.md

 # Getting Started

 QuestLine is a server-sided module script that aids in the creation, assignment, and tracking of quests.

 The module itself does not include data storage or visual elements.
-However, you can find an example of a quest tracking system [here](https://github.com/FarFromLittle/QuestLine/).
+However, you can download an example quest tracking system [here](https://github.com/FarFromLittle/QuestLine/blob/main/QuestLineExample.rbxl).

 ## Creating QuestLines